Designing for Art Collections

 It is essential to work with lighting specialists, especially for artwork displays, and LED lights are best for showcasing valuable pieces, as they do not give off heat or emit ultraviolet or infrared rays (halogens and other incandescent bulbs can cause deterioration).
 Good lighting should barely be noticed, and the eye drawn only to the artwork.

 At Serenity, built-in display cases spotlight modern pieces, while a glass bridge walkway connecting the dining room with the primary suite reveals a luxury car collection below, that’s framed as another artwork.
-At Georgina Avenue, designers from Fox & Fox in LA did the lighting for the custom art gallery style wall.
+At Georgina Avenue in Santa Monica, Los Angeles, designers from Fox & Fox in LA did the lighting for the custom art gallery style wall.

 How much sunlight will our art be exposed to?